Edgenesis/shifu.dev/docs/guides/cases/connect-lwm2m.md

-## Deploy LwM2M deviceShifu
+## Deploy deviceShifu LwM2M

-Execute the following command to deploy our **deviceShifu**:
+Execute the following command to deploy our **deviceShifu LwM2M**:

 ```shell
 kubectl apply -f examples/lwM2MDeviceShifuWithSecurity/lwM2M
 ```

-After a short wait, you can see that the external LwM2M deviceShifu component is running normally with the following command:
+After a short wait, you can see that the external deviceShifu LwM2M component is running normally with the following command:

 ```shell
 $ kubectl get pods -n deviceshifu